softprops/lando/README.md

 Lando is a crate for **serverless** Rustlang HTTP applications.

 > The rustlang ecosystem has a number of really great [HTTP server crates](https://crates.io/categories/web-programming::http-server).
-A common property they all have is that they bundle servers that listen on ports that expose your application over network connections.
-A server which is then your reponsiblity to managing hosting, scaling, monitoring and operations for _in addition to_ your application code.
+Most of them bundle servers that parse HTTP messages, listen on ports and manage network connections leaving it up to you to managing hosting, scaling, monitoring and operations _in addition to_ your application code.

 Lando is different.
-Lando's puts the sole focus on writing applications.
-It shifts the responsibility of managing servers that listen on ports that expose your application over network connections to AWS.
-This removes the [undifferentiated heavy lifting](https://www.cio.co.nz/article/466635/amazon_cto_stop_spending_money_undifferentiated_heavy_lifting_/) that comes along with managing servers yourself.
+Lando's sole focus is on writing **applications**.
+It shifts the responsibility of managing servers to AWS.
+This removes the [undifferentiated heavy lifting](https://www.cio.co.nz/article/466635/amazon_cto_stop_spending_money_undifferentiated_heavy_lifting_/) that comes along with managing these yourself.
 Put more directly AWS lambda let's you run code without thinking about servers.

 Lando is designed to work with the interfaces of strong existing ecosystems, both within Rust as well as the strong serverless ecosystems that exist outside Rust.